supercodepoet/django-merlin/README.rst

 Credits
 -------

-This was mostly inspired by the SessionWizard snippet located `here <http://djangosnippets.org/snippets/1078/>`_
+This was mostly inspired by the Django form wizard and the SessionWizard snippet located `here <http://djangosnippets.org/snippets/1078/>`_